mikerabat/mrmath/readme.txt

 You may find quite a few examples in "Test\MathUtilsTests.dpr" - it's a unit test program which shows the usage of the library nicely.

+Add the basepath, the win and macos paths to the delphi library paths.
+Basically you can use the "Matrix.pas" unit in your project it encapsulates all the matrix functions in a class.
+Alternatively one can use the ThreadedMatrix.pas file which adds multithreaded functionality to the base class.

 Also check out
 https://github.com/mikerabat/mrmath
 for a deeper description.